Callable convertible bonds under liquidity constraints and hybrid priorities: Introduction

 In general, the information structure is a crucial element in Dynkin games.
-See, for example, \cite{DeAngelis2021_a, DeAngelis2021_b} for the treatment of asymmetric/incomplete information and \cite{Bayraktar2017} for a robust version of a Dynkin game in which the players are ambiguous about their probability model.
-Moving beyond the classical set-up in a different direction, Liang and Sun~\cite{Liang_Sun} introduced a constrained Dynkin game in which the players' stopping strategies are constrained to be event times of an independent Poisson process.
-The constrained Dynkin game is an extension of the Dynkin game in the same way that the constrained optimal stopping problem of \cite{dupuis2002optimal} is an extension of a classical optimal stopping problem.
-When the problem involves a time-homogeneous payoff, a time-homogeneous diffusion process and an infinite time-horizon, the use of a Poisson process to determine the set of possible stopping times maximises the tractability of the constrained problem.
-Then under the order condition $L=M \leq U$ on the payoffs \cite{Liang_Sun} prove existence of a constrained game value.
+See, for example, De Angelis et al~\cite{DeAngelis2021_a}, De Angelis et al~\cite{DeAngelis2021_b} for the treatment of asymmetric/incomplete information and Bayraktar and Yao~\cite{Bayraktar2017} for a robust version of a Dynkin game in which the players are ambiguous about their probability model.
+Moving beyond the classical set-up in a different direction, Liang and Sun \cite{Liang_Sun} introduced a constrained Dynkin game in which the players' stopping strategies are constrained to be event times of an independent Poisson process.
+The constrained Dynkin game is an extension of the Dynkin game in the same way that the constrained optimal stopping problem of Dupuis and Wang \cite{dupuis2002optimal} is an extension of a classical optimal stopping problem.
+Constrained optimal stopping problems, where the constraint is modelled by only allowing stopping at the event times of an independent Poisson process have also been considered by Lempa \cite{lempa2012optimal}, Liang \cite{liang2015stochastic}, Hobson and Zeng \cite{HZ}, Hobson \cite{Hobson} and Lempa and Saarinen \cite{lempa2023zero}.
+When the problem involves a time-homogeneous payoff, a time-homogeneous diffusion process and an infinite time-horizon, the use of a Poisson process to determine the set of possible stopping times maximizes the tractability of the constrained problem.

-The Dynkin game formulation of the perpetual callable convertible bond was first introduced in \cite{si2004perpetual} (see also \cite{si2006} for the finite horizon counterpart).
-They reduced the problem from a Dynkin game to an optimal stopping problem, and discussed when call precedes conversion and vice versa.
+The Dynkin game formulation of the perpetual callable convertible bond was first introduced in S{\^\i}rbu et al \cite{si2004perpetual} (see also S{\^\i}rbu and Shreve \cite{si2006} for the finite horizon counterpart).
+S{\^\i}rbu et al reduced the problem from a Dynkin game to {two optimal stopping problems}, and discussed when call precedes conversion and vice versa.
 A key element of the problem specification in \cite{si2004perpetual} is that the firm's stock price is calculated endogenously.
-Extensions of this convertible bond model include, for example, \cite{bielecki2008arbitrage} which considered the problem of the decomposition of a convertible bond into a bond component and an option component, \cite{crepey2011pricing} which studied the convertible bond with call protection, and \cite{chen2013nonzero} which added the tax benefit and bankruptcy cost to the convertible bond.
+Extensions of this convertible bond model include, for example, Bielecki et al~\cite{bielecki2008arbitrage} which considered the problem of the decomposition of a convertible bond into a bond component and an option component, Cr{\'e}pey and Rahal~\cite{crepey2011pricing} which studied the convertible bond with call protection, and Chen et al~\cite{chen2013nonzero} which added the tax benefit and bankruptcy cost to the convertible bond.